A Beginner’s Guide to Setting Boundaries in Relationships

 In relationships, boundaries draw an imaginary line between people, so you know where one person ends and the other begins.
 Boundaries help you know what feelings, needs, and responsibilities belong to you and what don’t.

-Boundaries are not to be used to control people or make demands on people.
+Boundaries are not used to control people or make demands on people.
 Instead, boundaries define what you are willing and not willing to do.
 In this way, boundaries in relationships are lines you draw and stand on.

 Examples of Healthy Boundaries

 To illustrate, let’s say you are having a conflict with your partner and you want them to change how they are talking to you.
-You can either make a demand, a request or set a boundary.
+You can either make a demand, request a change, or set a boundary.
 Imagine and notice how you would feel saying and/or hearing each of these examples.

 An example of a demand: “Don’t talk to me that way.”